-David Satcher, MD, PhD (First African American Named to Head the CDC, and First African American Man Named Surgeon General, HHS)
+David Satcher, MD, PhD (First African-American Named to Head the CDC, and First African-American Man Named Surgeon General, HHS)

 David Satcher was born in Anniston, Alabama in 1941.
 He matriculated at Morehouse College earning a BS, and then at Case Western Reserve University, earning his MD and PhD.
-In 1993, Dr. Satcher became the first African American Director of the Centers for Disease Control and Prevention (CDC).
-A physician-scientist and public health administrator, Dr. Satcher was a Four Star Admiral in the United States Public Health Service Commissioned Corps.
-As the 16th Surgeon General of the United States, from 1998--2002, he was the first African American to hold the position.
-Additionally, he was the 10th Secretary for Health in the Department of Health and Human Services from 1998-2001, the first African American man serving in this role.
+In 1993, Dr. Satcher became the first African-American Director of the Centers for Disease Control and Prevention (CDC).
+A physician-scientist and public health administrator, Dr. Satcher was a four-star admiral in the United States Public Health Service Commissioned Corps.
+As the 16th Surgeon General of the United States, from 1998-2002, he was the first African-American to hold the position.
+Additionally, he was the 10th Secretary for Health in the Department of Health and Human Services from 1998-2001, the first African-American man serving in this role.
 He was only the second person in history to serve in these two positions concurrently.

 During his career as a physician and professor, Dr. Satcher held top leadership positions at Charles R. Drew University of Medicine and Science, Morehouse School of Medicine, and Meharry Medical College.
-In 2006 Dr. David Satcher founded the Satcher Health Leadership Institute at Morehouse School of Medicine in Atlanta, Georgia, where he is the Director and Senior Advisor.
+In 2006, Dr. David Satcher founded the Satcher Health Leadership Institute at Morehouse School of Medicine in Atlanta, Georgia, where he is the director and senior advisor.

 Year